 Long PID Names allows the user to enable/disable the tool scrolling the complete PID name on the bottom line of the display while viewing Live Data or viewing Freeze Data.
+From System Setup screen:

-1. Select Long PID Names.
+- 1. Select Long PID Names.

-- Use the READ and keys until Long PID Names is highlighted. - Press enter.
+- Use the ▲ UP and ▼ DOWN keys until Long PID Names is highlighted.

-2. Select ON or OFF.
+- Press ENTER.

-• Use the READ and keys until the desired option is highlighted.
+- Select ON or OFF.

-- 3. Save Long PID Names setting.
+- Use the ▲ UP and ▼ DOWN keys until the desired option is highlighted.

-- 4
+- Press ENTER.

-- Press enter.
+- 3. Save Long PID Names setting. - Press ENTER.